SecureIdentityAlliance/osia/src/doc/annexes/technical/abis.rst

-.. http:delete:: /v1/subjects/{subjectId}
+.. http:delete:: /v1/persons/{personId}
-    :synopsis: Delete a subject and all its encounters
+    :synopsis: Delete a person and all its encounters

-    **Delete a subject and all its encounters**
+    **Delete a person and all its encounters**

-    :param string subjectId:
+    :param string personId:
-        the id of the subject
+        the id of the person
     :query string transactionId:
         The id of the transaction
     :query string callback: